Tai Chi for Healers

 Previous energy-work experience: Recommended

+This pilot course is limited to four practitioners.
+No previous Tai Chi experience is required, but some experience of energy work is recommended.
+You are welcome to get in touch to discuss whether the course fits your practice.
 Because the training develops progressively, the course is offered as a complete twelve-week programme rather than as a drop-in class.

 This course does not teach a new healing modality or certify participants to use Tai Chi techniques with clients.